ChrisWeldon/MTGForecasting/README.md

                  how='left')
 ```

 Keep in mind that the initial analysis will be super simple.
-Later in this document I will explore using more features such as occurances in different formats and so on.
-For now I am using three features: 'price_dollars' (card prices over time), 'd_price_dollers' (differentiated price_dollars), and 'raw_per_decks' (the number of raw occurances in a tournament over the number of decks that make placements).
+Later in this document, I will explore using more features such as occurrences in different formats and so on.
+For now, I am using three features: 'price_dollars' (card prices over time), 'd_price_dollers' (differentiated price_dollars), and 'raw_per_decks' (the number of raw occurrences in a tournament over the number of decks that make placements).

 Here is what the table looks like now: